-However, the PHA will need to determine if such amendment or modification to its Plan is a significant amendment based on the criteria established by the PHA in accordance with 24 CFR 905.300(b)(1)(iii).
+However, the PHA will need to determine if such amendment or modification to its CFP 5-Year Action Plan is a significant amendment based on the criteria established by the PHA in accordance with 24 CFR 905.300(b)(1)(iii).
 If such amendment is a significant amendment, the PHA must ensure that it complies with 24 CFR 905.300(b)(1)(v)(A)-i.e., the PHA's Board adopted the amendment at a public meeting and the amendment is approved by HUD.
-If such modification is not a significant amendment/modification, the PHA may submit the amended 5-Year Action Plan to HUD for approval.
+If such modification is not a significant amendment/modification, the PHA may submit the amended CFP 5-Year Action Plan to HUD for approval.

-- Capital Funds identified in the 5-Year Action Plan to be transferred to operations are obligated once the funds have been budgeted and drawn down for eligible payments by the PHA. - Once a PHA transfers Capital Funds to operations, the PHA must follow the requirements of 24 CFR 990 with respect to those funds.
+- Capital Funds identified in the CFP 5-Year Action Plan to be transferred to Operations are obligated once the funds have been budgeted and drawn down by the PHA. - Once a PHA transfers Capital Funds to Operations, the PHA must follow the requirements of 24 CFR 990 with respect to those funds.

-Waiver for Anticrime and Antidrug Activities for Large PHAs (those owning/operating 250 or more public housing units): As noted above, for FY 2019 the limitation in section 9(g)(1) of the Act is increased from 20% to 25%, as it was in FY 2015, FY 2016, FY 2017, and FY 2018.
-For FY 2019 the Secretary may waive this limitation to allow PHAs to fund activities authorized under section 9(e)(1)(C) of the Act.
+Waiver for Anticrime and Antidrug Activities for Large PHAs (those owning/operating 250 or more public housing units): As noted above, for FY 2020 the limitation in section 9(g)(1) of the 1937 Act is increased by authority under the FY 2020 HUD Appropriations Act from 20% to 25%, as it was also in FYs 2015,2016, 2017, 2018, and 2019 HUD Appropriations Acts.
+For FY 2020, the Secretary may waive this limitation to allow PHAs to fund activities authorized under section 9(e)(1)(C) of the 1937Act.